kolinsturt/kolinsturt.github.io/_posts/2015-11-04-keychain_entropy.md

 	                            (__bridge id)kSecUseAuthenticationContext:localAuthenticationContext
 	                            };

-and call SecItemAdd(), SecItemCopyMatching(), or others.
+* You can use this with `SecItemAdd()`, `SecItemCopyMatching()` and other keychain query functions.

-* These additions are only available on iOS 9, so you would want to only use the new options for storing keychain items that will be accessed on a single device that has iOS 9.
+* These additions are only available on iOS 9.

-* Not including kSecAttrAccessControl and kSecUseAuthenticationContext in the SecItemCopyMatching search query when they were used during SecItemAdd will cause SecItemCopyMatching to block for a long period of time (often returning  _BSMachError: (os/kern) invalid capability (20) ) .
-So check for the existence of the instantiated objects and if they do not exist, just return an error instead.
+* Omitting `kSecAttrAccessControl`and `kSecUseAuthenticationContext` in `SecItemCopyMatching` when `SecItemAdd` included them will cause `SecItemCopyMatching` to block for a long period of time.
+Sometimes it returns **_BSMachError: (os/kern) invalid capability (20)**.
+Check for the existence of the instantiated objects and if they don't exist, return an error.

-* If the incorrect application password is used to try and retrieve an item, an OSStatus error of -25293 (password incorrect) is returned.
+* If you supply an incorrect application password, the system returns OSStatus error `-25293`.

 ### Putting It All Together

-Here is a complete example that first stores and then retrieves a password from the keychain using the new application password options.
-If the user is not on iOS 9 then there should be a fallback at the last else statement to save and load without using the new features.
+Here's an example that stores and retrieves a password from the keychain using the new application password option.
+If the user is not on iOS 9 then there should be a fallback at the last else statement to save and load without using the new feature.

-Remember to add the LocalAuthentication framework to your project and
+Remember to add the LocalAuthentication framework to your project and import it in your code:

 	#import <LocalAuthentication/LocalAuthentication.h>
 	#import <Security/SecAccessControl.h>

-in the file you are working with.
+Here's the full example:

 	- (void)applicationPasswordExample
 	{